puddlejumper26/hotel-store/README.md

 # 1.0 Desc
 This is the Simulation of a hotel restaurant.
+There is also a simplified edition with VUE, please click [here](https://github.com/puddlejumper26/vue-demo/tree/master#vue-demo)

 ## 1.1 How to run this APP
 - `npm run json`